 However, back to Steven Fales engrossing play.
-You don’t have to probe too deeply behind the big pearly white Mormon smile and beguiling choir routines, to find a grosser and more unattractive underbelly.
+You don’t have to probe too deeply behind the big pearly white Mormon smile and beguiling choir routines, to find a more gross and unattractive underbelly.

-The harsh reality all these years later, is that he’s still ex-communicated and far removed from his sixth generational Mormon ingrained fantasies, but also the family that upheld them.
+The harsh reality all these years later, is that he’s still ex-communicated and far removed ( thankfully) from his sixth generational Mormon ingrained fantasies, but also the family that upheld them.

 I was contacted some years ago by someone whose dads actually had Friedreich’s.
 We corresponded for a long time through email and she described Mormonism as “the nicest cult in the world”.

-As far being gay goes and his church’ instance that he undergo “conversion therapy” a horrible belief that he was gay, as a punishment or result of being sexually abused as a child.
+As far as being gay goes and his church’ stance that he undergo “conversion therapy.”
+This horrible religiously inspired solution for being gay, viewed his sexuality as a punishment or result of being sexually abused as a child.

-He would be unable to establish his own world in his next life.
-As a single guy, just how would prodigiously populate it and keep “Heavenly Father” happy?
+He would be unable to establish his own world, in his next life.
+As a single guy, just how would he prodigiously populate it and keep “Heavenly Father” happy?

-I was fortunate in the end to meet him briefly afterwards.
+I was fortunate at the end, to meet him briefly afterwards.
 He gladly signed the book, that I bought all those years ago.

-I think I understand more, why all churches see to have such a strong stance towards sexuality.
-To be blunt, if they can control who you cum with, if you ever cum at all or even think about it, your mind is totally theirs.
+I think I understand more, why all churches seem to have such a strong attitude towards sexuality.
+To be blunt, if they can control whom you cum with, if you ever cum at all or even think about it, your mind is totally theirs.
 Game over!

 Links used for this blog: